Aviation Maintenance Technology AAS map

 - Ask about career placement before starting the program. some employers will pay for your schooling.

 - Military aviation experience can accelerate students through the program.
+Please contact AMT faculty to discuss!

 - Tools are not required until the second quarter of the program.
 Tool discounts and benefits are available to students.